-Washington Administrative Code (WAC) 180-51-066(b)(vii) and (c)
+^{} Washington Administrative Code (WAC) 180-51-066(b)(vii) and (c)

-Washington State History is required for graduation.
+^{} Washington State History is required for graduation.
 It can be either a "Requirement Met" (non-credit option if the course is taken in middle school) or a high school credit option.
-Please refer to WAC 180-51-066(vii)(d) and (ii)(A-D) for restricted waiver conditions.
+Please refer to WAC 180-51-066(vii)(d">WAC 180-51-066(vii)(d">WAC 180-51-066(vii)(d") and (ii)(A-D) for restricted waiver conditions.

-For information specifically about state exams, please see page 3.
+^{} For information specifically about state exams, please see page 3.

-Class of 2013 Graduation Requirements Frequently Asked Questions
+Class of 2014 Graduation Requirements Frequently Asked Questions

-Students in the class of 2013 must meet several state and local graduation requirements to earn a high school diploma.
+Students in the class of 2014 must meet several state and local graduation requirements to earn a high school diploma.
 Below are answers to some frequently asked questions about graduation, credits, and diplomas.
 Page 1 of this document includes a checklist of graduation requirements.
 For additional information, please contact your school counselor.